copier-org/copier/docs/generating.md

 Use the `--vcs-ref` command-line argument to checkout a particular git ref before generating the project.

-All the available options are described with the `--help-all` option.
+[All the available options][copier.cli] are described with the `--help-all` option.

+## Regenerating a project

+When you execute `copier copy $template $project` again over a preexisting `$project`, Copier will just "recopy" it, ignoring previous history.

+!!! warning

+    This is not [the recommended approach for updating a project][updating-a-project], where you usually want Copier to respect the project evolution wherever it doesn't conflict with the template evolution.